shzdev/Sentinel-AI-Memory/README.md

 ## Credits

-Sentinel AI MemoryCore OS is inspired by the MemoryCore concept by for structured AI memory and workflow design.
+Sentinel AI MemoryCore OS is inspired by the MemoryCore concept by Kiyoraka for structured AI memory and workflow design.

 This repository extends that idea into a practical operating model for disciplined AI development.